Coach holidays to Austria from £679

 Tipping: Service and VAT is included in prices in restaurants and bars in Germany.
 However it is typical to round up the amount, usually by adding 5-10% and ensuring the amount ends in a full euro amount.

-At the very heart of Austria tours you will find beautiful jewel-box Viennese palaces, fabulous melodies by Mozart and of course the stunning locations featured in smash hit film 'The Sound of Music' but aside from all this, you will find a country that is loved by many which is why so many people choose to take their holidays here.
+At the very heart of Austria tours you will find beautiful Viennese palaces and of course the stunning locations featured in smash hit film 'The Sound of Music' but aside from all this, you will find a country that is loved by many which is why so many people choose to take their holidays here.

-Austria is literally brimming over with history and heritage from Vienna's awesome palaces to the sheer baroque splendour of Salzburg, the birthplace of Mozart.
-If you dig a little deeper you will uncover some marvellous finds including Stone Age settlements and magnificent Roman ruins at Carnuntum.
-Culture vultures should head to Austria's historic spa towns such as Bad Ischl as it was here that Habsburg Princess Sophie visited and received treatment for infertility in 1828, two years later she gave birth to a son.
-It was because of this Royal visit that hundreds of people chose to descend upon Bad Ischl in the hope that their ailments could be successfully treated.
-Nowadays Bad Ischl is the stop off point for visitors wanting to see the region's stunning lakes.
+Austria is literally brimming over with history and heritage from Vienna's palaces to the sheer baroque splendour of Salzburg, the birthplace of Mozart.
+Those interested in culture should head to Austria's historic spa towns such as Bad Ischl.
+This is the stop off point for visitors wanting to see the region's stunning lakes.

-Whilst enjoying coach holidays to Austria, visit the Krimml Falls, the highest waterfalls in Europe located in the Hohe Tauern National Park, Salzberg and you will not be disappointed just make sure you have your camera to hand as there will be many stunning moments to capture on film.
-If you have a head for heights and enjoyed the climb to the Krimml Falls, you should hire a car and experience the twists and turns of the Grossglockner Road as it cuts through the Austrian countryside taking you to Austria's highest peak – Grossglockner!
+Whilst enjoying coach holidays to Austria, visit the Krimml Falls, the highest waterfalls in Europe located in the Hohe Tauern National Park, Salzburg.
 For something a little more sedate, visit Hallstatt with its pastel-coloured houses, crystal clear waters and stunning mountainous backdrops vying for your attention.

 Austria certainly packs a punch when it comes to scenery and there are so many towns and villages offering picture-postcard backdrops to enjoy.
-Bregenz is the highlight of any Austria coach tour with its idyllic villages, green pastures and hillsides that will tempt you to climb to the top singing 'The Hills Are Alive.'
 No visit to Austria would be complete without exploring the nation's capital, Innsbruck.
-This diverse city combines the past with the present offering a little something for everyone from beautiful medieval cobbled streets and spectacular Habsburg palaces to skyscrapers sweeping the skyline and modern lounge bars perfect for sipping that 'Sundowner' beside the river and watching the world go by!
+This diverse city combines the past with the present offering a little something for everyone from beautiful medieval cobbled streets and spectacular Habsburg palaces to skyscrapers sweeping the skyline and modern lounge bars!

 Tour packages for Austria typically include; return coach travel or flights, hotel accommodation in a good standard hotel, meals and a variety of included or optional excursions so you can really see the best of the resort you're visiting.
 You will have the opportunity to sample local Austrian delicacies during your holiday as the board basis tends to be Bed and Breakfast or Half Board.